 The Association's FarmLaunch® program is designed primarily for young, beginning, and military veteran farmers providing both startup loans and education and resources.
 FarmLaunch® provides access to working capital, educational resources and mentorship to aid in the development of sound business practices and a solid credit history, allowing participants to graduate to conventional financing for future loans if needed.
-In 2022, 789 FarmLaunch ${\rm I\!R}$ loans were made.
+In 2023, 475 FarmLaunch® loans were made.
+In 2023, FCV piloted a special program for lending to young and beginning full-time farmers with larger financial needs, leveraging loan guarantees and joint financing available through FSA, with plans to integrate this program into FarmLaunch® in 2024.

 The Association formed a Knowledge Center in 2014 to provide educational opportunities and resources for all farmers, including specific content and resources to YBS farmers.
-In 2022, the Knowledge Center engaged with over 8,700 individuals through online and in person education offerings.
+In 2023, the Knowledge Center engaged with over 3,890 individuals through online and in person education offerings.

 Since 2011, the Association has supported the Ag Biz Planner financial training program for YBS farmers.
-Through 2022, 131 participants have completed the program since its inception.
-In 2022, there were seven participants from FCV.
+Through 2023, 136 participants have completed the program since its inception.
+In 2023, there were five participants from FCV.
 Program alumni can access an online portal to assist with additional program materials and virtual learning opportunities.

 The Association annually hosts Farm Management Institute (FMI) seminars, with content focused towards YBS audiences, across our footprint.
 Nationally recognized agricultural business consultant Dr. David Kohl facilitates FMI for the Association.
-Total attendance was over 130 in 2022.
-The Farm Credit Knowledge Center also hosted two new in-person offerings in 2022, including a "Launching Leaders" seminar focused towards YBS farmers, and a "Star Insights" forum to provide commodity and market-based updates and resources.
+Total attendance was over 95 in 2023.
+The Farm Credit Knowledge Center also hosted additional in-person offerings in 2023, including a "Launching Leaders" seminar focused towards YBS farmers, and a "Star Insights" series to provide commodity and market-based updates and resources.
+In 2023, the Association hosted several in-person offerings and provided online resources on Farm Transition and Succession which focused on the transition process for farming operations or agribusiness and understanding next steps as one generation transfers operations to the next.